Positivity is hard.

 Check in on your emotions now.
 Do you feel worse then a few moments ago?
 Do you feel better?
 It’s so easy to think the worst, to be consumed by those dirty grey echoes of mischief, those thoughts winging their way around your skull.

 Positivity breeds positivity.
 Change your focus and bring some happiness into somebody’s day.
-By making others feel good, your world will start to brighten.

 Be mindful of your feelings.
 If you catch the negative urge, just hit pause.
 Notice how your body is responding physically.
 Take a deep breath and change your posture.
 Think.
 How will you affect the world around you by this action?
 How will you affect the world inside you?